crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 - `end_time`: is start time of the farming plan
 - `epoch_ratio`: is the distributing amount by ratio per epoch

-We use the following values of the fields.
+where the fields in the JSON file are:

 ```json
 {